Relations among $\mathbb{P}$-Twists: Introduction

-Actually, spherical twists appeared first in symplectic geometry as Dehn twists about Lagrangian submanifolds.
-It was the homological mirror symmetry conjecture \cite{Kontsevich} that motivated the search for spherical objects in algebraic geometry \cite{ST}.
+Finally, we want to mention that spherical objects and $\IP$-objects appear not only in algebraic geometry.
+Actually, spherical twists appeared first in symplectic geometry as Dehn twists about Lagrangian spheres.
+It was the homological mirror symmetry conjecture by M. Kontsevich \cite{Kontsevich} that motivated the successful search for spherical objects in algebraic geometry \cite{ST}.

+Similarly, $\IP$-twists are (generalised) Dehn twists about Lagrangian projective spaces $\IP^n$ (this statement seems to be in parts still only conjectural; see \cite{MW18} by C.Y.
+Mak and W. Wu for details).

+In the symplectic set-up, results analogous to \autoref{main:relations} on the absence of relations between Dehn twists along Lagrangian projective spaces can be found in \cite{Torricelli} by B.C.
+Torricelli.
+The authors were not aware of \emph{loc.\ cit}.\ before putting the first version of the present paper on the arXiv.
+Not only the results, but also the proofs in \cite{Torricelli} are somewhat analogous to ours.
+We use spherification functors to deduce our results from Volkov's result on the absence of relations between spherical twists, while Torricelli uses the Hopf correspondence to deduce her result from known results about relations among Dehn twists about Lagrangian spheres by A. Keating \cite{Keating}.